hdc-arizona/interactive-analysis.org/index.md

 [IEEE VIS 2015](http://ieeevis.org/year/2015/info/vis-welcome/welcome), the [second edition of DSIA](/year/2017/) was held at [IEEE VIS 2017](http://ieeevis.org/year/2017/welcome), and the [third edition of DSIA](/year/2018/) was held at [IEEE VIS 2018](http://ieeevis.org/year/2018/welcome).
-We are thrilled to announce a third edition of the workshop, to be held at [IEEE VIS 2019](http://ieeevis.org) in Vancouver.
+We are thrilled to announce the fourth edition of the workshop, to be held at [IEEE VIS 2019](http://ieeevis.org) in Vancouver.

 ## The DSIA Vision